bhupen-git/phage-lifecycle-classification/index.md

 ## 📊 Highlights

-- Used k-mer frequency for feature extraction
+- Handling fasta files with DNA sequences.
+- Used LLMs for proteins (Evolutionary Scale Modelling) to extract embeddings from amino acid sequences.
-- Trained an XGBoost classifier to predict lifecycle phase
+- Trained an XGBoost classifier to predict the type of lifecycle.
 - Achieved ~92% model accuracy
-- Visualized model performance with confusion matrices and ROC curves
+- Visualized model performance with confusion matrices.

 ## 🔧 Tools Used

-- Python + Jupyter
-- scikit-learn
-- XGBoost
+- **Biology libraries** : BioPython, Prodigal
-- Pandas, Matplotlib
+- **Data handling and visualization** : Pandas, Matplotlib
-- BioPython
+- **Deep learning** : fair-esm
+- **Machine learning** : XGBoost, scikit-learn

 ---